Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Numerical Example

-In \cite{ahmetifacwc2017}, we investigated almost sure asymptotic stability of this system for the disturbance-free case ($w(t)=0$, $t\in\mathbb{N}_{0}$).
-There, we used the concave, continuous, and nondecreasing function $\hat{p}(\vartheta)\triangleq p(\vartheta+\psi)$ with $\psi\triangleq(c\xi-3\sigma)/3$, which upper-bounds $p$ according to (\ref{eq:p_phat_ineq}).
-By Theorem~3.5 of \cite{ahmetifacwc2017}, the closed-loop system is almost surely asymptotically stable under any jamming attacks that satisfy Assumption~\ref{FirstAssumption} with $\overline{v}\leq3.5$.
-The analysis in \cite{ahmetifacwc2017} is Lyapunov-based, and for the case with $\overline{v}=3.5$, it utilizes the Lyapunov-like function $V(x)\triangleq x^{\mathrm{T}}Px$ with the positive-definite matrix
+We first investigate the disturbance-free case ($w(t)\equiv0$).
+Noting that $p$ is a concave, continuous, and nondecreasing function, we set $\hat{p}(\phi)\triangleq p(\phi)$, which satisfies (\ref{eq:p_phat_ineq}).
+By Theorem~3.5 of \cite{ahmetifacwc2017}, the system is almost surely asymptotically stable under any attacks that satisfy Assumption~\ref{FirstAssumption} with $\overline{\phi}_{\mathrm{J}}\leq0.62$.
+The analysis in \cite{ahmetifacwc2017} is Lyapunov-based, and for the case with $\overline{\phi}_{\mathrm{J}}=0.62$, it uses the Lyapunov-like function $V(x)\triangleq x^{\mathrm{T}}Px$ with the positive-definite matrix

-The matrix $P$ is also useful for the first-moment stability analysis of this system.
-In particular, we use the matrix norm $\|\cdot\|$ induced by the vector norm $\|x\|_{P}\triangleq\sqrt{x^{\mathrm{T}}Px}$.
-By using this matrix norm, the condition (\ref{eq:abkcond}) is satisfied for $\overline{v}\leq1.29$.
-From Proposition~\ref{PropositionMomentConvergence}, the networked control system (\ref{eq:closed-loop-system}) without disturbance is first-moment geometrically stable under jamming attacks that satisfy Assumption~\ref{FirstAssumption} with $\overline{v}\leq1.29$.
+The matrix $P$ is also useful for the first-moment stability analysis.
+In particular, we can use the matrix norm $\|\cdot\|$ induced by the vector norm $\|x\|_{P}\triangleq\sqrt{x^{\mathrm{T}}Px}$.
+By using this matrix norm, the stability condition in Proposition~A.1 is satisfied for $\overline{\phi}_{\mathrm{J}}\leq0.27$.
+This indicates that the networked control system (\ref{eq:closed-loop-system}) without disturbance is first-moment geometrically stable under jamming attacks that satisfy Assumption~\ref{FirstAssumption} with $\overline{\phi}_{\mathrm{J}}\leq0.27$.
 Hence, in the disturbance-free case $\mathbb{E}[\|x(t)\|_{2}]$ converges to zero with a geometric rate.
+The choice of the matrix norm is important for stability analysis.
+For instance, in this example, the stability condition in Proposition~A.1 does not hold with matrix norms induced by $1$-norm, Euclidean-norm, or infinity norm, because for those norms, $\|A+BK\|>1$.